16 Reasons Right Now Could Be the Worst Time Ever to Buy a House

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Does the housing affordability crisis make you skittish about buying a home?
-Are you trying harder than ever to keep more money in your bank account?
+Has the current housing market made you skittish about buying a home?
+Are you wondering if you'll need help to pay your mortgage once you get a home?
 You’re not alone, especially if you’re a first-time homebuyer.

 High prices